Difference Between Manual Accounting and Computerized Accounting

 Choosing between manual and computerized accounting depends on your business needs.

-• You need regular reporting for audits or GST filing
+• You need frequent reporting for tax or audits

 Conclusion

 Both manual and computerized accounting serve the same purpose—tracking business finances.
 However, they differ in how they operate, how much time they take, and how scalable they are.
 Manual accounting may be simple and cost-effective for very small businesses.
-But computerized accounting offers speed, accuracy, and better record trails for audit and compliance purposes.
+But computerized accounting offers speed, accuracy, security, and advanced reporting that make it a better long-term solution for most modern businesses.

 Chartered Accountant